cryptic-game/cryptic-service/README.md

 The official service microservice of Cryptic (https://cryptic-game.net/).

-## Testing with Docker

-If you want to test this microservice you can simply build and run a container with docker-compose:

-`docker-compose up -d`

 ## Testing with pipenv

 You can also test it without docker using pipenv: